Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Application to a system with two quantum emitters

 \section{Application to a system with two quantum emitters}

-In order to showcase the effects of an electromagnetic environment consisting of dispersive dielectric particles and vacuum on a system made of multiple quantum emitters, we examine the minimal setting of two quantum emitters, labeled 1 and 2.
-We consider two representative electromagnetic environments: a spherical particle in vacuum, as in \cite{miano_spectral_2025}, and a nanostructure composed of two rods and a disk in vacuum (see the insets of Figs. 1 and 2, respectively).
+We illustrate the impact of a structured electromagnetic environment, formed by dispersive dielectric particles embedded in vacuum, on the dynamics of an emitter ensemble by focusing on the simplest nontrivial case: two quantum emitters, labeled 1 and 2.
+We consider two representative nanophotonics settings: a spherical particle in vacuum, as in \cite{miano_spectral_2025}, and a nanostructure composed of two rods and a disk in vacuum (see the insets of Figs. \ref{fig:Sphere} and \ref{fig:Rod}, respectively).
 The two quantum emitters are placed at the positions indicated by the red dots in the insets.
 All particles are homogeneous and their dielectric permittivity is described by the Drude model: $\varepsilon_\omega=[1-\omega_p^2/(\omega^2+i\nu\omega)]$ with plasma frequency $\omega_p$ and relaxation frequency $\nu$.

-Within the modified Langevin noise formalism and the emitter-centered description, the electromagnetic environment is modeled by two continuous bosonic baths, medium (M)- and scattering (S)- assisted reservoirs, characterized by the spectral density matrices $\mathcal{J}^{(M)}(\omega)$ and $\mathcal{J}^{(S)}(\omega)$.
+Within the modified Langevin noise formalism and the emitter-centered description, the electromagnetic environment is modeled by two continuous bosonic baths, medium-assisted (M) and scattering-assisted (S) reservoirs, characterized by the spectral density matrices $\mathcal{J}^{(M)}(\omega)$ and $\mathcal{J}^{(S)}(\omega)$.
 The two reservoirs are initially in thermal quantum states at inverse temperatures $\beta_{\text{M}}$ and $\beta_\text{S}$.
 The two emitters interact through their dipole moments with the continuous sets of bosonic excitations of the electromagnetic environment.

 Each emitter is modeled as a two-level system with transition frequency $\Omega_i$ and dipole moment magnitude $\mu_i$ ($i=1,2$).
 Hence, the bare quantum emitter Hamiltonian $\hat{H}_A$ is given by